paterasj/EM-star-multiomic/subtype_de_analysis/README.md

 ## Usage Instructions

 For now, please download brca_subtype_de_analysis.R and run using the brca_normal.rda and brca_tumor.rda files in this repository.
-Further work remains on generalize this code and releasing as a Bioconductor package.
-Please change parameters according to preference (i.e how many subtypes are present from the EM* subtyping, threshold for up/down regulated, etc.).
+Please change parameters according to preference (i.e how many subtypes are present from the EM* subtyping, threshold for up/down regulated, etc.)

+Further work remains on generalize this code and releasing it as a Bioconductor package.

 ## Output